Esports Foundation

-The Esports World Cup Foundation (EWCF) is a Saudi Arabian nonprofit organization dedicated to the development and growth of the esports and gaming sectors.
-It serves as the primary organizer of the annual Esports World Cup, recognized as the largest professional esports event by total prize pool.
+The Esports Foundation (EF) (formerly the Esports World Cup Foundation (EWCF)) is a Saudi Arabian nonprofit organization dedicated to the development and growth of the esports and gaming sectors.
+It serves as the primary organizer of the annual Esports World Cup, recognized as the largest professional esports event by total prize pool, and the national team-focused Esports Nations Cup.

 History

 The EWCF was announced on July 30, 2023, by Mohammed bin Salman, Crown Prince of Saudi Arabia, as part of an initiative to position the kingdom as a global hub for esports under Saudi Vision 2030.
 It was formally established in September 2023 as a nonprofit funded by Saudi Arabia's Public Investment Fund.
 Operations for the Esports World Cup were transferred from the Saudi Esports Federation to the Foundation.

 In October 2023, Ralf Reichert, a veteran in the esports industry and co-founder of ESL, was appointed as CEO of the EWCF.
 On September 3, 2025, Crown Prince Mohammed bin Salman was named chair of the board of trustees.

+The organization renamed itself to the Esports Foundation on March 31, 2026, coinciding with the announcement of that year's Club Partner Program members.
+The renaming reflects the Foundation organizing the Esports Nations Cup alongside EWC.